ArmandasRokas/IntroductionToStatisticsAtDTU/README.md

+- How do I start with it?
+Should be done on ubuntu for sure.
 - serve: `docker run --rm -it -p 8000:8000 -v ${PWD}:/docs squidfunk/mkdocs-material`
 - deploy: ```sudo docker run --rm -it -v ~/.ssh:/root/.ssh -v `pwd`:/docs squidfunk/mkdocs-material gh-deploy ```
 - link: https://armandasrokas.github.io/IntroductionToStatisticsAtDTU/